Kenneth Duremdes: Personal life

 Kenneth Duremdes married Vanessa Cariaga in 1993 at the Manila City Hall, and the ceremony was officiated by Reverend Jesus Mesa before witnesses Manolita San Luis and Nora Atienzo.
 Duremdes contracted a second marriage with Theresa Ibasco in 1996.
 Cariaga filed a bigamy lawsuit against him.
 Thereafter, he filed an annulment of marriage case which was later dismissed by a Quezon City regional trial court, Branch 255.
 The ruling was affirmed on October 21, 2008, by the Philippine Court of Appeals' 9th division.

+In November 2017, Duremdes was named commissioner of the upstart Maharlika Pilipinas Basketball League, succeeding Snow Badua, where he would since oversee the league's first seven seasons of play from 2018 to 2025.
+On January 17, 2026, he was promoted to league president, with Emmerson Oreta succeeding Duremdes as league commissioner.